Agent-Based Modeling (ABM) in Finance

 Agent Characteristics

-Understanding the size and influence of each agent is crucial.
+Understanding the size and influence of each agent is key.

 In financial markets, this might refer to the capitalization or trading volume controlled by an agent.

-Larger agents (like institutional investors) can significantly impact market dynamics through their actions.
+Larger agents (like institutional investors) can have a material effect on markets through their buying and selling activity.

 Agent Motivations and Behaviors